uwcse440/web-cse440-au14/_assignments/assignment2/index.md

 For example, your target audience should not be "doctors" but instead a specific group of doctors (e.g., Family Practitioners in the UW Roosevelt Clinic).
-If gaining access to the target audience is non-trivial (e.g., as with busy doctors), describe the steps you have taken to gain access and your plans if your are unable to gain access.
+If gaining access to the target audience is non-trivial (e.g., as with busy doctors), describe the steps you have taken to gain access and your plans if unable to gain access.
-Indicate when you will be conducting your three inquiry, being as specific as possible.
+Indicate when you will be conducting your three inquiries, being as specific as possible.

 In another paragraph, describe how you will interact with your target audience and your role as the "apprentice".